Download Festival - Home

 • Every Can Counts promote can recycling in the campsites, with games and rewards.

-• Campsite recycling points and bags distributed to campers, allowing them to collect and dispose of their waste and recycling.
+• Campsite recycling points and bags are distributed to campers, allowing them to collect and dispose of their waste and recycling.

 • Engagement campaigns to encourage campers to take pledges for the environment such as taking their tents home.